 PROGRAMMES > DATA, IT AND TECHNOLOGY

 Technology can help avoid uncoordinated care by ensuring that health and care staff have appropriate access to all of the information they need.
 Sensors, apps and assistive technology can all help to support independence by identifying problems early.
-In Newcastle Gateshead we are introducing and evaluating the use of hand held technology and apps into care homes.
-The main areas of focus are the National Early Warning Score (NEWS), Nutrition and Hydration and falls prevention.
-Care staff will have access to portable devices with specific apps that are tailored to the care of their residents that will provide meaningful advice to enhance care provision.
+In Newcastle Gateshead introduced and evaluated the use of hand held technology and apps into care homes.
+The main areas of focus were the National Early Warning Score (NEWS), Nutrition and Hydration and falls prevention.
+Care staff had access to portable devices with specific apps that were tailored to the care of their residents that will provide meaningful advice to enhance care provision.

 Additionally, telemedicine has the potential to improve the quality and efficiency of care delivered by care homes, community health services, specialist services and local government partners.
 It can be used to support virtual ward models of care and for triage, assessment, and even direct supervision of treatment.
 Secure video links can be particularly useful in care homes where a high proportion of the staff are not medically trained.
 Such systems offer the potential to enhance the quality of care, and to reduce inappropriate GP call outs, ambulance calls and admissions from care homes to hospital.